How Much House Can I Afford on a $100K Salary in Florida — 2026

 Educational content only.
 This article is for informational purposes and does not constitute financial, legal, or lending advice.
 Loan programs, rates, and eligibility requirements change frequently.
 Consult a licensed mortgage professional before making any borrowing decision.
 Mortgage Capital | NMLS# 1859012 | Licensed in Florida.

-A $100,000 annual salary gives you solid home-buying power in Florida โ€” but how much house you can afford depends on which county you're targeting, your existing debt load, down payment, and loan program.
-Furthermore, 2026's interest rates and local property taxes change the calculation significantly from just two years ago.
+A $100,000 salary buys real house in Florida.
+How much depends on the county, the debt you carry, your down payment, and your loan program.
+And 2026 rates plus local property taxes have shifted the math a lot from two years ago.
 This guide breaks down how much house you can afford in Florida by county, loan type, and debt level.

 The DTI Rule: Maximum Mortgage Payment on a $100K Salary

-The standard mortgage qualification rule: your total monthly debt payments โ€” including the new mortgage โ€” should not exceed 43โ€“45% of your gross monthly income.
-On a $100K salary, gross monthly income is $8,333.
-At 45% DTI, your maximum total debt payment is $3,750/month.
-If you carry a $400/month car payment and $200/month in credit card minimums, your maximum mortgage payment drops to $3,150/month.
+The basic rule: your total monthly debt, new mortgage included, should stay under 43 to 45% of gross monthly income.
+On a $100K salary that gross is $8,333 a month.
+At 45% DTI, your ceiling for all debt is $3,750.
+Carry a $400 car payment and $200 in credit card minimums, and your mortgage payment room drops to $3,150.

-At today's 30-year conventional rate of approximately 6.875%, a $3,150/month principal-and-interest payment supports a loan of roughly $474,000.
-With 10% down, that translates to a purchase price of approximately $527,000 before accounting for taxes and insurance.
+At today's 30-year conventional rate near 6.875%, a $3,150 principal-and-interest payment supports a loan around $474,000.
+Put 10% down and that is roughly a $527,000 purchase price, before taxes and insurance enter the picture.

 How Property Taxes and Insurance Reduce Your Florida Buying Power